-- a. the Course Development and Advisory Sub-Committees may include internal and external members relevant to the discipline who are drawn from the Learning and Teaching Committee, academic staff, other vocational and higher education providers, the professions and industry as well as those with curriculum design and development expertise; - b. members will be appointed by the Learning and Teaching Committee.
-Tenure of membership will be determined by the Learning and Teaching Committee in line with the needs of the Institution; - c. the Chair shall be nominated by the DVC (Learning and Teaching);

-- d. members are expected to declare any actual or perceived conflict of interest that might arise in the course of their service on a Course Development and Advisory Sub-Committee: - e. the DVC (Learning and Teaching) is an ex-officio member of the Course Development and Advisory Sub-Committees; - f. the Chair can invite other external experts as required.
-These attendants will have no voting rights; and - g. upon approval of the Chair, where a member is unable to attend, a representative may be nominated and will be considered a voting member in the absent member's stead.
+- a. the Course Development and Advisory Sub-Committees may include internal and external members relevant to the discipline who are drawn from the Course and Subject Committee, academic staff, other vocational and higher education providers, the professions and industry as well as those with curriculum design and development expertise; - b. members are be appointed by the Course and Subject Committee.
+Tenure of membership is determined by the Course and Subject Committee in line with the needs of the Institution; - c. the Chair shall be nominated by the DVC (Learning and Teaching); - d. members are expected to declare any actual or perceived conflict of interest that might arise in the course of their service on a Course Development and Advisory Sub-Committee; - e. the DVC (Learning and Teaching) is an ex-officio member of the Course Development and Advisory Sub-Committees; - f. the Chair can invite other external experts as required.
+These attendants will have no voting rights; and g. upon approval of the Chair, where a member is unable to attend, a representative may be nominated and will be considered a voting member in the absent member's stead.